codeuino/website-www.codeuino.org/README.md

 # CODEUINO

-# NOTE - Currently a new version of this website is being build from scratch.
-So please refer to this Repo and try solving and opening issues here. https://github.com/codeuino/website-V2
+<h2>NOTE - Currently a new version of this website is being build from scratch.
+So please refer to this Repo and try solving and opening issues here. https://github.com/codeuino/website-V2 </h2>

 ## Opening an issue
 You should usually open an issue in the following situations: